Intervention/docs/imagehash/beta/getting-started/installation.md

 composer require intervention/imagehash
 ```

-After the installation you can start [building image hashes](/beta/api/hashing).
+After the installation you can start using the [image hasher](/beta/api/hasher).